soynain/microservice-practice/README.md

 # Microservice introduction practice

 Hi, welcome to my repo.
-I'm planning to get into Microservices, the design, programming and deployment of this services, as the design patterns too, security and more stuff.
+I'm planning to get into Microservices, the design, programming and deployment of these services, as the design patterns too, security and more stuff.

 It's gonna be ruff :c